-During the rainy season the Carmel River basin accumulated 17.57 inches of rain, as measured by the San Clemente Dam rain gage.
-The reporting year period includes the summer months of Water Year (WY) 2019 and the fall, winter, spring of WY 2020.
-The WY 2019 and WY 2020 were characterized as "Extremely Wet" and "Normal".
+During the rainy season the Carmel River basin accumulated 10.85 inches of rain, as measured by the San Clemente Dam rain gage.
+The reporting year period includes the summer months of Water Year (WY) 2020 and the fall, winter, spring of WY 2021.
+The WY 2020 and WY 2021 were characterized as "Normal" and "Dry".
 Continuous temperature loggers observed water temperatures that were within stressful ranges to steelhead in the summer months.
-The farthest downstream logger, located in Garland Park had adequate rearing temperatures the entire period, as did the farthest upstream logger, located above Los Padres Reservoir.
-Water released from Los Padres Reservoir during the reporting year was adequate for steelhead from late fall to spring, but water temperatures reached suboptimal range 10 percent of the time during the summer months.
+The farthest downstream logger, located in Garland Park, was the only logger that recorded adequate rearing temperatures the entire period.
+Water released from Los Padres Reservoir during the reporting year was adequate for steelhead from late fall to spring, but water temperatures reached suboptimal range 24 percent of the time, all during the summer months.
 Water temperatures below the San Clemente Reroute Project were recorded as the highest observed overall this season.
 There is a lack of mature riparian vegetation around the restored river channel currently; this will change as restoration continues and the riparian grows a larger canopy, hopefully resulting in reduced stream temperatures.
 The restored river channel has also widened and shallowed significantly from the original design, which allows more solar radiation to heat the water in that reach.
 These suboptimal temperatures potentially reduce growth rates and/or displace fish to other sections of river that have more favorable conditions.
 Water quality conditions other than water temperature, at the sampling sites were adequate for steelhead rearing during most of the sampling period.

 Water quality conditions in the Carmel River Lagoon during the summer through early fall were commonly within stressful ranges and likely decrease growth and survival rates of rearing steelhead.
 This is mainly caused by a lack of river inflow and variability in tidal influences.
+On January 28th, river inflow filled the lagoon and opened it to the ocean.
+The lagoon mouth opened and closed daily up until mid-February, then as inflows decreased the lagoons closures lasted a few days, by early April lagoon closures lasted about a week.
+The lagoon closed for the season on April 27th, 2021.
+Water quality conditions during this migration period were adequate for fish rearing and migration.
 During the summer period, lagoon water temperatures are at suboptimal range, water surface elevation is decreasing slowly, and aquatic vegetation is abundant, causing highly variable dissolved oxygen.
-These variables likely contributed to displacing steelhead and reducing the amount of habitat available to rear in. typically is the time of year that tidal wave over-wash from large swell events start to enter the lagoon and change the water quality dynamics.
-This was observed in November this season, where these over-wash events created a stratified layer of freshwater and salt water.
+These variables likely contributed to displacing steelhead and reducing the amount of habitat available to rear in.
+Fall typically is the time of year that tidal wave over-wash from large swell events start to enter the lagoon and change the water quality dynamics.
+This was observed in late September this season, where these over-wash events created a stratified layer of freshwater and salt water.
 Typically, the salt layer is the deeper layer and has suboptimal water quality conditions for juvenile fish rearing.
 The top layer or freshwater layer had reduced water temperatures and favorable water quality conditions.
-On December 3rd, river inflow filled the lagoon and opened it to the ocean.
-The water levels stayed high this winter, continuing the stratification of the freshwater and salt layers, but water temperatures fell back into optimal ranges during this period.
-Condition's remained until mid-March, when water levels continued to decrease, breaking up most of the stratification in the lagoon.
-The lagoon closed for the season on June 16th, 2020.
-Overall, the biggest water quality threats to steelhead rearing in the lagoon continues to be the high water temperatures observed in the summer after the lagoon closes and the seasonal stratification, causing fish to be displaced and reducing the amount of habitat available for favorable rearing.
+Overall, the biggest water quality threats to steelhead rearing in the lagoon continues to be the high water temperature and salinity measurements observed in the summer and fall after the lagoon closes and seasonally stratifies, causing fish to be displaced and reducing the amount of habitat available for favorable rearing.

-Figure III-1 Temperature and Semi-Monthly Water Quality Monitoring Locations in the Carmel River Basin during RY 2020
+Figure III-1 Temperature and Semi-Monthly Water Quality Monitoring Locations in the Carmel River Basin during RY 2021

-Figure III-2 Daily temperatures recorded from a continuous temperature data logger at the Garland Park (GAR) station during RY 2020
+Figure III-2 Daily temperatures recorded from a continuous temperature data logger at the Garland Park (GAR) station during RY 2021

-Figure III-3 Daily temperatures recorded from a continuous temperature data logger at the Sleepy Hollow Weir (SHW) station during RY 2020
+Figure III-3 Daily temperatures recorded from a continuous temperature data logger at the Sleepy Hollow Weir (SHW) station during RY 2021